-Population Research and Policy Review (PRPR) welcome high-quality submissions on topics of interest to a broad range of population scientists and demographers, and those working in fields that intersect and overlap with population studies.
+Population Research and Policy Review (PRPR) welcomes high-quality submissions on topics of interest to a broad range of population scientists and demographers, and those working in fields that intersect and overlap with population studies.
 Submissions should reflect the interdisciplinary and global focus of the journal.
-Submissions may have been posted on pre-print servers but may not be under consideration for publication by another journal.
+Submissions may have been posted on pre-print servers but may not be simultaneously under consideration for publication by another journal.
 Content must be original and may not have been published elsewhere.

 Regular Submissions